Dr-Nekoma/ruffman/README.md

 `cargo run FILE_PATH`

-It is *mandatory* to provide a file path.
-Ruffman will locate the file to start the encoding and decoding process.
+It is **mandatory** to provide a file path.
+Ruffman will locate the file to start the encoding and decoding processes.
 Here it is an example of output:

 ```